mtrx1337/linux-tips/archtips.md

-# metr1xx’ random Arch Linux tips that may or may not help/work you.
+# metr1xx’ random Arch Linux tips that may or may not help you / work.

 # Table of contents